bhorev/prompt-engineering-workshop/README.md

-# Adavnced Prompt Engineering Workshop
+# Advanced Prompt Engineering Workshop

-Welcome to the Adavnced Prompt Engineering Workshop.
+Welcome to the Advanced Prompt Engineering Workshop.
 Follow these instructions as part of an AWS organized event:

 ## Step 1- Workshop Studio AWS Account access
 For this workshop you’ll get access to a temporary AWS Account already pre-configured for you.